stonerlab/stonerplots/README.md

  * Elizabeth
  * Circle

+The package adds these as named colours in matplotlib, along with 90,50,70 and 10% shade variants of some of them.
+See the [documentation page on colours](https://stonerlab.github.io/stonerplots/colours.html) for a full list.

-This package draws heavily on scienceplots, so it seems only fair to cite the original work....
+This package draws heavily on [scienceplots]()https://github.com/garrettj403/SciencePlots, so it seems only fair to cite the original work....

     @article{StonerPlots,
       author       = {John D. Garrett},